-The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS April update remains the same.
+The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS May update is December 31, 2023.
 JPB is working with BBII to improve progress on both the signals system, which lags behind baseline productivity level, and traction power facilities, which continue to progress at a slow rate.